Plants and Climate Change course

 See below for information on the content of this course and how to register.
 This course is hosted on PropaGate Learning, RBGE's online learning environment.

-If you already have a PropaGate Learning account, you do not need to register and can enrol yourself on to this course on the PropaGate site from the 23rd September 2020.
+If you already have a PropaGate Learning account, you do not need to register and can enrol yourself on to this course on the PropaGate site.

 -